 Retaining loyal hardworking staff that have been employed with you for years should be a priority, especially if they have seen you through both the good times and bad.
 Being a dentist and balancing the art of dentistry and the business of dentistry is a tough act.
 Here are a few tips to help you keep valuable employees.

 Always be approachable.
 In some cases you are your office’s Human Resource department.
-Your staff should be comfortable enough to come to you with an issue, whether it be a problem with working conditions, office systems, scheduling, staff issues or even issues with you.
+Your staff should be comfortable enough to come to you with an issue, whether it be a problem with another staff member, issues with working conditions or any subject pertaining to your business.
 Be willing to listen, really listen, and react in a professional manner.
 Remember, anything your staff tells you should be held in confidence and handled in such a way as to not create a less than favorable work environment.

 Do not micromanage your employees.
 You hired your staff based on their qualifications.
 Trust that your decision to hire them was a good one.
 Most are professional licensed individuals who are educated to make decisions and suggestions that can help your business.
 Your staff wants you to succeed!

 Equality amongst staff members should also be a priority.
 Allowing one member of your team to slack off on duties makes those who go above and beyond resentful.
 Ask all members, including yourself, to lend a hand when needed.

 Work should be fun.
 Strive to create a happy work environment every day.
 Leave your problems at home outside your office and your staff will do the same.
 Always remember that when you given the choice always choose happiness.